Dwyane Wade Visited Florida's Stoneman Douglas School After One Of The Students Killed Was Buried In His Jersey

 "On one hand, your cousin's death is used as a ploy for political gain," Wade later said.
 "I was grateful that it started a conversation, but on the other hand, it just left a bad taste in my mouth because of what my family is dealing with."

-Wade also connected the Parkland students experiences with his own in Chicago, according to the Eagle Eye.
+Wade also connected the Parkland students' experiences with his own in Chicago, according to the Eagle Eye.

-"Growing up in Chicago and seeing Chicago now today, I’m 36, and it hasn’t changed… it’s only gotten worse,” Wade said.
-"I understand the power of my voice...
+"Growing up in Chicago and seeing Chicago now today, I’m 36, and it hasn’t changed … it’s only gotten worse,” Wade said.
+"I understand the power of my voice ...
 I speak for the ones that don’t have a voice."

 Stoneman Douglas High School Students Had Strong Words For Betsy DeVos When She Came To Visit